 What to Expect

-Veritas Prep’s full classroom course includes 25 hours of live online or in-person instruction as well as access to all of Veritas Prep’s online study materials.
+Veritas Prep’s full classroom course includes 25 hours of live online instruction as well as access to all of Veritas Prep’s online study materials.
 Courses meet twice a week over five weeks, and you can choose the time and instructor that works best for you.
 All instructors have scored in the 99th percentile on a real SAT, but that alone doesn’t prove they’ll make a good teacher.
 Veritas Prep shows you bios and reviews of each instructor so you can see what other students had to say about them before you sign up for their course.
 Your instructors are there to support you every step of the way.
 They host office hours seven days a week to answer your questions and there’s also 24/7 email support.

 The self-study program is a good fit if you’re thinking about taking the ACT as well.
 Both sets of video lessons are included in the same program for $499.
 In addition, you get eight full-length SAT practice tests and 30-, 60- and 90-day study plans to keep you on track.
 Self-study students can also access live instructor help seven days a week, so you don’t have to worry about getting stuck on a question.
 All online material can be accessed through your web browser or the company’s mobile apps.
 Your progress is automatically saved, so you can switch devices without losing your place.